| | | | | | | |

 2. Make the curry.
 Boil tomatoes, onions, and cashews until soft to make the creamy curry paste.
 Then puree this mixture and pass it through a sieve for a beautifully silky texture.

 3. Add the spices.
 Heat oil and add cumin seeds and ginger garlic paste.
 Fry it until aromatic, then add the pureed paste and ground spices.
-This is where we add all the flavor!
+This is where we add all the flavour!

 5. Adjust the consistency.
 Add water and simmer until the consistency is perfect.
 Season with garam masala and kasuri methi, then serve with fresh coriander/cilantro leaves.